-Summary: As a web designer an intranet company, the first question I typically receive after ‘what do you do’ is ‘what is intranet?’
+As a web designer for an intranet company, the first question I typically receive after ‘what do you do’ is ‘what is an intranet?’
 So I’ve written this blog post to explain the difference between intranet design and website design.

 Websites are hosted on the internet and are publicly accessible.
 They are generally focused on marketing products or services.

-An intranet is hosted on a private network that is only accessible by your company, either via an on-premise server or the cloud.
-Usually, industries that require high security prefer to use an on-premise intranet, like healthcare or financial industries.
-Intranets are designed to help companies improve their productivity levels by solving many internal problems that employees face day to day.
+On the other hand, an intranet is hosted on a private network that is only accessible by your company, either via an on-premise server or the cloud.
+Usually, industries that require high security prefer to use a private cloud or an on-premise intranet software, like healthcare or financial industries.
+Modern intranets are designed to help companies improve their productivity levels by solving many internal problems by keeping employees engaged and informed.

-As you can see, we have different sites for all our departments, as well as many relevant links displayed in our drop-down menus.
-We also use icons to help make the different resources and links easier to locate.
+We have different sites for all our departments, as well as many relevant links displayed in our drop-down menus.
+We also use icons to help make different resources and links easier to locate.

 Intranets and websites are considerably different and need to be designed and structured to fit the needs of the users.
-It is important to understand the goals, requirements, and users of each before diving into the design.
-If you have any questions on intranet design – leave a comment below!
+Understanding the goals, requirements, and users of each is essential before diving into the design.